Leading the way in the fight against dangerous email threats

-A typical month for the Microsoft Office 365 Exchange Online Protection team might be considered a typical for most.
-In fight against spam and malware, Microsoft process over 200 billion emails each month and block 10 million spam messages every minute.
-That’s the norm for Microsoft’s malicious threat protection efforts—but Microsoft don’t stop there.
+A typical month for the Microsoft Office 365 Exchange Online Protection team might be considered atypical for most.
+In the fight against spam and malware, Microsoft process over 200 billion emails each month and block 10 million spam messages every minute.
+That’s the norm for Microsoft’s malicious threat protection efforts—but Microsoft doesn’t stop there.
 As email attackers around the globe are getting smarter and more sophisticated, Microsoft is making big investments in Microsoft Exchange Online Protection and Advanced Threat Protection services to proactively identify and block the most dangerous email threats, with features like:

 - Built-in protection against malicious attack vectors, with spoof and common attachment-type detection.

 - Visible protection to end-users via Safety Tips to prevent users from interacting with detected malicious emails.

 - Rich learning mechanisms for users, such as Phish Reporting and Advanced Threat Protection.

 New capabilities of Exchange Online Protection and Advanced Threat Protection

 It takes constant vigilance to protect against external threats without disrupting end-user productivity.
 That’s why Microsoft has introduced several new capabilities in Exchange Online Protection and Advanced Threat Protection, which help protect you from unknown external threats while providing admins visibility on targets within their companies and options for mitigating or eliminating attacks.